Inside: Easy to follow steps to make home decor accessories look like beautiful aged metal with paint! ➡

 A few helpful hints.

-- I actually did the bottoms of the pumpkins first following this process since I couldn’t really get to the rounded bottom part from above, taking care to dab the sides well since they were what would show.
-Then I turned them and repeated.
+- I did the bottoms of the pumpkins first following this process since I couldn’t really get to the rounded bottom part from above, taking care to dab the sides well since they were what would show.
+Then I turned them over and repeated.

 - There is also a paint from Krylon called Looking Glass.
 It won’t work for this type of project because it only has the mirror effect on the underside of the paint and can only be used on the inside of glass, so make sure to get the Rustoleum Mirror Effect for any projects that you are spraying the outside of.